OctopusDeploy/blog/blog/2021-07/safe-schema-updates-2-resilience-vs-robustness/index.md

 !include <safe-schema-updates-posts>

-In part 1, we reviewed the common death-spiral associated with traditional attitudes toward database administration and design.
+In part 1, we reviewed the common downward spiral associated with traditional attitudes toward database administration and design.
 Over the next few posts, we'll explore a few important theoretical concepts that help explain why it’s often the most risk-averse organizations who create the most dangerous databases.
 We’ll also imagine what a safer data architecture and development culture might look like.

 After we've armed ourselves with a deeper understanding about why some systems are systematically more reliable than others, we'll discuss a few technical changes that teams can make, that should lead to significantly better database reliability and improved business outcomes, as well as more humane working conditions.